vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine-Manual.md

 mixture of script statements and user output words.
 They can have arguments passed to them, but these arguments are typically not evaluated.
 This is not pass by value.
-Outputmacro code is executed as though it were directly spliced into the original caller's code. ^args are processed by converting them into what the caller was using, except for format strings ^”xxx” which are evaluated in the caller's context before being passed as an argument to a macro.
+Outputmacro code is executed as though it were directly spliced into the original caller's code. ^args are processed by converting them into what the caller was using, except for format strings ^"xxx" which are evaluated in the caller's context before being passed as an argument to a macro.

+Calls to engine functions may evaluate their arguments or pass the raw script stream, depending on what they need to do.
+Calls to user-defined outputmacros will normally just pass their arguments untouched (pass by reference) so the macro could write back onto the variable passed.
+The exception to this is passing a local variable like `$_xx`.
+Since nobody outside the caller is allowed to access or touch this variable, the system computes the value and passes that, along with a `` marker prefixing it.
+That way various system routines can detect that it is already evaluated, not reevaluate it, and not try to write back onto it.

 # Script Execution